 - Method A enforcement activities for individuals in Method A are covered in the annual registration activities.
 For Principals opting for Method A, it is impossible to evade miles; the sole issue is whether or not a Principal has paid for the upcoming period. - Method B the enforcement group observes year-on-year trends in reported odometer readings and verifies that odometer readings by officers or authorized individuals are in line with the estimated readings made by the Principal.
 The group may ask Principals why large drop-offs in reported mileage have occurred.
-The group may also perform spot checks of odometers. - Method C enforcement activities for Principals under Method C would mainly involve the account manager (public or private, if available) monitoring activities via data from the on-board unit, including reported mileage along with any alerts sent by the mileage reporting device (e.g., that the device was disconnected or physically tampered with).

-Method D - as with Method B, the enforcement group observes year-on-year trends in reported odometer readings and verifies that odometer readings by officers or authorized officials are in line with the photographed readings made by the Principal.
+The group may also perform spot checks of odometers. - Method C enforcement activities for Principals under Method C would mainly involve the account manager (public or private, if available) monitoring activities via data from the on-board unit, including reported mileage along with any alerts sent by the mileage reporting device (e.g., that the device was disconnected or physically tampered with). - Method D as with Method B, the enforcement group observes year-on-year trends in reported odometer readings and verifies that odometer readings by officers or authorized officials are in line with the photographed readings made by the Principal.
+The enforcement group may also reference any miles reported using location determination technology.
 The group may ask Principals why large drop-offs in reported mileage occur, and may also perform spot checks of odometers.